-The Citizenship, Rights and Cultural Belonging TAE invites proposals for manuscript review workshop(s) to be held this fall.
+The Citizenship, Rights and Cultural Belonging TAE invites proposals for manuscript review workshop(s) to be held next fall.
 The goal of the program is to support monograph publications and research excellence by Binghamton faculty members as well as to encourage tenure and promotion.

 If you are finishing (or close to finishing) a monograph this summer, the workshop will provide a supportive and generative review to strengthen the manuscript before submission for publication.

-The workshop will consist of the author plus two to three Binghamton faculty members and an invited external reviewer.
+The 3-hour workshop will consist of the author plus two to three Binghamton faculty members and an invited external reviewer.
 All participants will read the manuscript in advance of the three-hour workshop.
 The workshop may be conducted online if conditions prohibit travel and face-to-face engagement.
 The focus will be on constructive and generative feedback for the author.

 TAE funding will cover the travel costs (if applicable) and honorarium for the external reviewer and a modest research award of up to $200 each for Binghamton reviewers.